MAGALA-RICHARD/apsimNGpy-documentations/doc/manage_env.rst

 .. code-block:: python

     with apsim_bin_context(dotenv_path = './config/.env', bin_key ='APSIM_BIN'): # assumes that .env is in the config directory
-        from Models.Core import Simulations   # uses this bin path for loading from apsimNGpy.core.apsim import ApsimModel # uses this bin path for loading
+        from apsimNGpy.core.apsim import ApsimModel # uses the above bin path for loading

 .. admonition:: Highlight